Rotations - Cardiovascular Disease Fellowship

 Nuclear Cardiology is under the auspices of Radiology and is directed by Dr. Vasken Dilsizian, a renowned cardiologist who is also boarded in Nuclear Medicine.

-On this rotation, fellows actively participate in all aspects of Nuclear Cardiology, from performance of dynamic tests, to interpretation of myocardial perfusion scans, gated acquisition and PET scanning.
-Two months are required for cardiovascular fellowship training, however most fellows choose to pursue an additional two months of nuclear training in order to fulfill requirements for eligibility for nuclear licensure and independent practice of nuclear studies.
+On this rotation, fellows actively participate in all aspects of Nuclear Cardiology, from performance of dynamic tests to interpretation of myocardial perfusion scans, gated acquisition and PET scanning.
+Two months are required for cardiovascular fellowship training; however, most fellows choose to pursue an additional two months of nuclear training in order to fulfill requirements for eligibility for nuclear licensure and independent practice of nuclear studies.

 During this one-month rotation, fellows engage in outpatient and inpatient experiences with patients with congenital heart disease.
 This experience is multi-disciplinary with interactions with the Division of Pediatric Cardiology, including pediatric cardiologists, pediatric cardiac imaging specialists and pediatric interventional cardiologists, electrophysiologist and CT surgeons.

-Fellows may participate in all aspects of Pediatric Cardiology including interpretation and performance of echos, catheterization, and outpatient evaluation.
+Fellows may participate in all aspects of Pediatric Cardiology including interpretation and performance of echocardiography, catheterization, and outpatient evaluation.
 The hallmark didactic conference of this rotation is a weekly multi-disciplinary meeting to discuss complex congenital cases of the week.

 Fellows choose electives according to career plans and academic interests.
 These may include increased exposure to any of the 'traditional' aspects of cardiovascular disease, such as cardiac catheterization, electrophysiology, echocardiography, transesophageal echocardiography and nuclear cardiology.

 In recent years, trainees have utilized elective time to obtain training and certification in vascular studies through a collaboration with the Division of Vascular Surgery.
 Fellows have also chosen to spend more time in the interpretation of cardiac MRI and cardiac CT during these elective blocks.
+Additional elective rotations have included Pulmonary Hypertension Clinic, Cardiac Surgery ICU and Perioperative TEE.